alikariminik/My-Gov-Milestone-Project-3/README.md

 Here is a link to the website [MyGovernment](https://my-uk-government.herokuapp.com/home)

 ## What is this ReadME for?
 This is the ReadMe for the website My Government UK.
-My Government UK is a website built using HTML, CSS and Python and the supporting framework Flask which pulls its data from a MongoDB database so that the databases' data can be viewed in a user friendly way.
+My Government UK is a website built using HTML, CSS and Python and the supporting framework Flask which pulls its data from a MongoDB database so that the databases' data can be viewed in a user-friendly way.
 The site's fundamental goal is to educate people on which Members of Parliament (MPs) currently make up the UK Government.

 ![Mockup](static/mockup/mockup.png)